balt-dev/pancake/README.txt

 - output X
     Outputs the value in the register to stdout as text.
     If writing fails, an error is raised.
+    Writing characters prints them escaped, including things like newlines.
+    If you don't want this, use write.
 - write X
     Outputs the value in the register to stdout as bytes.
     If writing fails, an error is raised.